 I could have avoided the foods and activities that cause me to feel sluggish or overwhelmed, taken time for self care, curated my playlist (songs and moves), timed my shower, worn something other than my most ragged underwear and sweatpants, tidied up the room, shaved my legs, held off on my sleep meds, and could have spent the time daydreaming about what might leave both of us reeling.

-Consent is important.
 Your autistic partner might not get even your most fervent hints.
-They might see soft hints as an invitation to negotiate and not a hard “no.” And you might have a hard time saying “no.”
+They might see soft hints as an invitation to negotiate and not as a hard “no.” And you might have a hard time saying “no.”

 It’s important to have these conversations first, before anything happens.
-Many autistic people may go mute during sex, whether it’s really good or it’s really bad.
+Many autistic people may go mute during sex, whether it’s really good or it’s really bad sex.

 Work out some signal or stop point that works for both of you, and respect that instantly.
 Work out a secondary “slow down” point, or a “don’t do that specific thing but keep going” signal.